ladc/lgsl/doc/intro.rst

 In the first part, we initialize the important variables with the :func:`iter.ilist` function, which conveniently creates vectors of any size with a value provided by the function.
 In this case `a` and `b` contain the lower and the upper boundaries for the integration.

-The Monte Carlo VEGAS integrator :func:`vegas_integ` with the correct number of dimensions is obtained with :func:`vegas_prepare`.
-By calling :func:`vegas_integ` with the desired unitsphere function, the Monte Carlo VEGAS algorithm is being invoked for the first time.
+The Monte Carlo VEGAS integrator :func:`vegas.integ` derives the number of dimensions from the length of the bounds vector, ``#a``.
+By calling :func:`vegas.integ` with the desired unitsphere function, an integrator is created for this number of dimensions, and the Monte Carlo VEGAS algorithm is being invoked.
 It returns a state table ``s`` with the ``result`` itself, the precision ``sigma``, the number of iterations ``calls`` it took, and a continuation function ``continue`` that can be called to recalculate the result with higher precision.

 Depending on the relative precision ``s.sigma/s.result``, we continue to recalculate the integral with increasing numbers of iterations.